-Hea&ClinSk Grades 10,11,12
+Hea&ClinSk Grades 10,11,12 Credit 1

-This yearlong course is designed to provide an overview of all phases of the health care industry including diagnostic, therapeutic, and support services.
-In addition to career exploration and planning, students study basic anatomy and physiology, medical terminology, recognition of vital signs, nutrition, health and wellness across life stages, and infection control.
-Students learn and apply skills of health care professionals in the medical, dental, veterinary, and pharmacy fields.
-Students must demonstrate competency in clinical skills such as doing patient intake and physical exam, medical laboratory techniques, infection control, emergency care, first aid, and the care of a hospitalized patient.
-This course is taught through lectures, discussions, labs, simulations, case studies, research, presentations, and projects.
-American Red Cross Certification in Adult and Pediatric 1st Aid, CPR, & AED is optional for an extra fee.
+This year-long course is designed to provide an overview of all phases of the health care industry including diagnostic, therapeutic, and support services.
+In addition to career exploration and planning, students study basic anatomy and physiology, medical documentation, medical terminology, cultural awareness, taking vital signs, head-to-toe physical exam, ear & eye procedures, patient transfer, ambulation, and hygiene, catheter and ostomy care, nutrition, health and wellness across life stages, proper PPE skills, aseptic technique/infection control, and roles of the surgical team.
+Students learn about careers of healthcare professionals in the medical, dental, veterinary, and pharmacy fields.
+Students must demonstrate competency in clinical skills such as doing patient intake and physical exam, aseptic technique, infection control, emergency care, first aid, and the care of a hospitalized patient.
+This course is taught through lectures, discussions, labs, and hands-on simulations in the Hinson Clinical Lab, case studies, research, presentations, and projects.
+American Red Cross Certification in Adult and Pediatric 1st Aid.
+CPR. & AED is optional for an extra fee.
+PREREQUISITE: Must be enrolled in the Biomedical